kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW7.md

  - Expression of ICOSLG gene in the naive condition and ulcerative colitis (UC).
  - Expression of the TRAF1 gene and rheumatoid arthritis, both in the naive as well as in the IFNg + Salmonella condition.

-For all three analyses, report the posterior probabilites for
+For all three analyses, report the posterior probabilities for for all 5 hypothesis.
+To remind yourself what they were, have a look at the original paper.

 ## Task 2: Understanding the impact of prior probabilities on colocalisation.